baijunjie/react-native-input-scroll-view/README.md

 **Note that if the cursor is to be correctly adjusted to the top of the keyboard, you must bind `value` to `TextInput`.**

 ## Multiline TextInput in the Android

+**If your ReactNative version is on or above `v0.57`, skip this section.**

-Because in Android, the height of the Multiline `TextInput` cannot be changed according to its content, so we need to add additional processing code
+Before a  certain version of ReactNative, multiline `TextInput` height on an Android device could not change properly based on its content, so we need to add additional processing code

 ```jsx
 import InputScrollView from 'react-native-input-scroll-view';